brongo/SAMUEL/README.md

 3. Successfully extracts a few types of textures that VEGA doesn't support.
 4. Supports extracting non-streamed or modded textures - texture modders can now recover their source images.
 5. Has improved search functionality - can search with multiple keywords separated by spaces.
-6. Extracts "normals" in RG format (greenish color) used by DOOM Eternal, which should reduce steps needed to modify them.
+6. Extracts "normals" in RG format (yellow-greenish color) used by DOOM Eternal, which should reduce steps needed to modify them.
-7. Loads/runs a bit faster than VEGA in general, but is not as full-featured.
+7. Image files are exported using their full name with "$" modifiers (important for custom assets).
+8. Files are extracted to their full path used in the game (e.g. "gameresources_patch1/art/tile/etc" instead of just "images").

 ### Limitations: